Marshall mcluhan

 “We shape our tools and thereafter our tools shape us.”

-3. -I would make the video completely black and white as McLuhan did with his publications.
+2. -I would make the video completely black and white as McLuhan did with his

-2. -I would use very little special visual effect other than typical cut, dissolve and fade.
+1. -I would use very little special visual effect other than typical cut, dissolve and

 “Nostalgia is the show-business of today.”